 Hospital Based Practice - Many provider offices, health centers or hospital-based outpatient clinics owned and operated by hospitals may charge an additional hospital usage fee when you see any provider in the office, health center or clinic.
 These hospital-based outpatient facilities conveniently offer a variety of providers and services integrated within one complex.
 From a Medicare perspective, you are being treated within the hospital system rather than a physician's office, and can be subject to a hospital-based usage fee.
 Even medical centers and provider offices located a fairly long distance from the main hospital campus can be considered part of the hospital.
 When you use these hospital-based practices - also known as "provider-based" in Medicare terms - they bill a single service in two parts: one bill for the physician's care and another bill for the hospital/facility fees.
+This can result in higher out-of-pocket costs for you.
 To find out if your providers are part of a hospital-based or provider-based practice, ask your provider.
 (For more information, see Outpatient Hospital Services in Chapter 4: Section 2 Medical Benefits chart).